enkidevs/curriculum/python/core/working-with-strings/string-operations.md

 ---
 ## Content

 Strings are bits of text either defined with 'single' or "double" quotations.
-Python has a number of build in methods which perform a variety of operations on strings.
+Python many of built-in methods which perform a variety of operations on strings.

-First we'll declare a string for method testing purposes:
+First, we shall declare a string for method testing purposes:
 ```python
 str = 'operations'
 ```